KyleRego/snake/README.md

 What is left to be improved is that the food may spawn over the snake currently, and some tests only pass when the constants are set to certain values.

-To play this snake game, put index.html, style.css, and app.js into a folder and open index.html in a browser.
+To play this snake game, put index.html, style.css, and app.js from src into a folder and open index.html in a browser.